Toni Adams: Later career

 In late 1993, she returned to the USWA, losing to Rockin' Robin at the Mid-South Coliseum in Memphis, Tennessee on September 13, 1993.
 Managing Brian Christopher as Nanny Simpson, she participated in several mixed tag team matches with him against Koko B. Ware and Miss Texas during the next several weeks eventually pinning Miss Texas on October 18.
 However, she lost to Miss Texas and Sweet Georgia Brown in a tag team match with Vicious Viki on November 1 and, a week later, lost to Miss Texas in a "chain match" by disqualification on November 8.
 The following month she feuded with Dirty White Girl losing to her at the November Blast supercard by disqualification on November 18 and in a "street fight" match several days later.
 During that same event, she was forced to eat dog food as a result of a stipulation in which Jerry Lawler and Brian Christopher defeated Rex Hargrove & Koko B. Ware.
 Briefly managing Eddie Gilbert before his feud with Jerry Lawler, she later resurfaced in the Global Wrestling Federation as part of Skandor Akbar's Devastation, Inc. and later as the valet of Iceman King Parsons during his feud with Chris Adams until the promotion's close.
 Adams retired around 1995, remaining out of the spotlight permanently.
 She would eventually marry two more times during the final 15 years of her life.

 Death

-Adams, now known as Toni Gant, was hospitalized in June 2010 due to an abscess in her abdomen.
-She was hospitalized again in full cardiac arrest in late June, and died on June 24, 2010 at the age of 45.
+Adams, known as Toni Gant, was hospitalized in June 2010 due to an abscess in her abdomen.
+She was hospitalized again in full cardiac arrest in late June, and died on June 24, 2010, at age 45.
 At the time of her death she was engaged to Leonard Donahoo.
-She was survived by three sisters, son Chris Adams Jr, daughter Tori Gant, and one grandchild.